Class of 2017

 Major/Minor: Political Science & American Studies

 The current US Council Youth Representative for Habitat Humanity International, he represents hundreds of thousands of youth and collegiate volunteers to the senior leadership of a top-tier nonprofit organization.
 A former Washington College Student Body President, Taylor led a Student Government Association with over 18 paid part-time student employees and oversight of over $600,000 in resources.

 In addition to his internship with the White House office of Cabinet Affairs, Taylor has interned with the Colonial Williamsburg Foundation (nonprofit management focus), and a congressional campaign in upstate New York (fundraising focus).
 For several years Taylor managed TJCS, a business that provided promotional products and marketing strategy to dozens of businesses in upstate New York and Northern Vermont.
 He has also worked on campus as a Student Supervisor for Alumni Weekend, a Resident Assistant and Intern in the office of Student Affairs, and as an Associate for the CV Starr Center for the Study of the American Experience.

-Taylor previously served on the executive board of several student groups including the Encouraging Respect of Sexuality Alliance and the College’s Habitat for Humanity chapter.
-Taylor is the current president of the College’s circle of the Omicron Delta Kappa leadership honor society.
+Taylor previously served on the executive board of several student groups including the Encouraging Respect of Sexuality Alliance, the College’s Habitat for Humanity chapter, and the College’s circle of the Omicron Delta Kappa leadership honor society.